pythonlessons/mltu/Tutorials/06_pytorch_introduction/README.md

-# Introduction to speech recognition with TensorFlow
+# Introduction to PyTorch in a practical way
-## Master the basics of speech recognition with TensorFlow: Learn how to build and train models, implement real-time audio recognition, and develop practical applications<br><br>
+## In this tutorial, I'll cover the basics of PyTorch, how to prepare a dataset, construct the network, define training and validation loops, save the model and finally test the saved model<br><br>

 # **Detailed tutorial**:
 ## [Introduction to PyTorch in a practical way](https://pylessons.com/pytorch-introduction)